mixonic/rfcs/text/0000-module-unification-namespaces.md

 The removal of these features of course requires that we provide alternatives.
 These follow.

-### New Namespace APIs
+### New Package APIs

-Without using the `owner` API, only **services**, **components**, and **helpers** from a module unification namespace can be invoked by an application.
-The modules contained in an addon's namespace are defined by the files in the addon's `src/` directory.
+Without using the `owner` API, only **services**, **components**, and **helpers** from a module unification package can be invoked by an application.
+The modules contained in an addon's package are defined by the files in the addon's `src/` directory.

-Both addons and app have a namespace.
+Both addons and app have a package.
 For this reason writing Module Unification addon and app code should be very consistent.
-Modules in the `src/` directory are invoked by their bare names, and invoking/injecting/looking up things from another namespace will require a special API.
+Modules in the `src/` directory are invoked by their bare names, and invoking/injecting/looking up things from another package will require a special API.

 A summary of new behaviors follows (specific detailed designs each have a section of this RFC):

-* Invoking a component, helper, or service without an explicit namespace will always look to the **implicit** namespace of that lookup.
+* Invoking a component, helper, or service without an explicit package will always look to the **implicit** package of that lookup.
 For an addon or app, this means that first local lookup is considered for resolution then their top-level directory for that module under their own `src/`.
-* To invoke a component or helper from another namespace, the `{{use}}` helper is defined by this RFC.
+* To invoke a component or helper from another package, the `{{use}}` helper is defined by this RFC.
-* To implicitly inject a service from a namespace the `source` argument is added to the injection API.
-To explicitly inject a service from another namespace the `package` argument is defined for the injection API.
+* To implicitly inject a service from a package the `source` argument is added to the injection API.
+To explicitly inject a service from another package the `package` argument is defined for the injection API.
 * To look up or resolve an arbitrary module in local lookup the `source` argument is defined for `lookup`, `factoryFor`, and `resolveRegistration`.
 To explicitly look up or resolve an arbitrary module the `package` argument is added.